Griffin250/cryptoAlarm/README.md

 - **Scalability**: Built to handle multiple users and assets

 ### Contributing
+We welcome contributions!
+To get started:

-1. Fork the repository
+1. Fork the repository from [GitHub](https://github.com/yourusername/cryptoAlarm-Version-2)
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes and test thoroughly
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request with a detailed description

+Please ensure your code follows our standards:
+- Follow existing code style and formatting
+- Add appropriate comments for complex logic
+- Test your changes with both development and production environments
+- Update documentation if needed

 ---